 The Hoofer Mountaineering Club is a student-run organization that wants to keep people out on the rocks, while also maintaining a collective of knowledgeable climbers who can both learn from and teach one another.
 We love teaching new members and we love getting people together to go out and climb as a community, whether it be at the classic Devil's Lake or as far as Spain!
 We run both club trips and more relaxed unofficial trips for last-minute planners.
 If you're more experienced, if you're looking to improve or to even just get started, we also offer a climbing team!

-A membership with Hoofer Mountaineering gives you access to our gear locker, as well as discounts at the climbing wall in the Sett and 20% off climbing gear at Fontana Sports in Madison.
+A membership with Hoofer Mountaineering gives you access to our gear locker, as well as discounts at the climbing wall in the Sett.

 FAQs